-Abbreviations: AT, adipose tissue; BMI, body mass index; BP, blood pressure; IAT, individual aerobic threshold; BM, body mass; ergo, bicycle ergometer; ISI, insulin sensitivity index. and distribution were measured by magnetic resonance imaging (32).
-In brief, an axial T1-weighted fast spinecho technique was applied on a 3T whole-body imager (Magnetom Vida, Siemens Healthineers, Erlangen, Germany).
-A set of 100 to 120 images were acquired from each participant in a measuring time of about 20 minutes.
-Subjects were in a prone position with extended arms.
-Segmentation of different adipose tissue compartments (subcutaneous adipose tissue, SCAT; visceral adipose tissue, VAT) and lean tissue (nonadipose tissue, ie, muscle and abdominal organs) was done by an automated procedure based on fuzzy-clustering (33) and the compartments were divided in 3 body-parts: lower extremities (feet to femoral head), abdomen (femoral head to humeri), and upper extremities (humeri to fingers).
+Clinical routine parameters were measured with ADVIA 1650 clinical chemical analyzer and ADVIA Centaur immunoassay system (both Siemens Healthcare Diagnostics, Fernwald, Germany).The insulin sensitivity index was estimated from the OGTT by the method of Matsuda and DeFronzo (ISIMats) (31).
+Body fat mass and distribution were measured by magnetic resonance imaging (32).
+In brief, an axial T1-weighted fast spin-echo technique was applied on a 3T whole-body imager (Magnetom Vida, Siemens Healthineers, Erlangen, Germany).
+100-120 images were acquired from each subject in a measuring time of about 20 minutes.
+Subjects were in prone position with extended arms.
+Segmentation of different adipose tissue compartments (subcutaneous adipose tissue, SCAT; visceral adipose tissue, VAT) and lean tissue (non-AT, i.e. muscle and abdominal organs) was done by an automated procedure based on fuzzy-clustering (33) and the compartments were divided in 3 body-parts: lower extremities (feet to femoral head), abdomen (femoral head to humeri) and upper extremities (humeri to fingers).